quepas/mPAPI/README.md

 # PAPI-MATLAB
-An extend PAPI API for MATLAB (5.5.1 and beyond).
+An extended PAPI API for MATLAB (5.5.1 and beyond).